How To Write Your First Business Plan

 The Solution –

 Having identified the problem, how can you fix it?
 How does your idea close the gap and what is your USP (unique selling point/position)?
 Your solution will identify why your customers come to you in the first place while the USP is the reason they come back.
+Here, you can also note the business operating model, company size projections (whether you’ll hire salaried employees or employ with zero-hour contracts.

 Apart from being the only plumber in the area, what else can you add to ensure people continue to come back to you – is it a 24-hour on-call number, quality of work or your customer service that prevents people looking further afield for their plumbing needs?